-and the words DANGER, WARNING, and CAUTION are used to call Throughout this manual the symbol attention to safety information that if not followed, will or could result in death or injury.
+Throughout this manual the symbol and the words DANGER, WARNING, and CAUTION are used to call attention to safety information that if not followed, will or could result in death or injury.
 NOTICE and NOTE are used to call your attention to important information.
 The definition of each of these terms follows:

-DANGER Indicates a hazardous situation which, if not avoided, will result in death or serious injury.

-WARNING Indicates a hazardous situation which, if not avoided, could result in death or serious injury.

-CAUTION, used with the safety alert symbol, indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.

-NOTICE is used to address practices not related to personal injury.
+DANGER Indicates an imminently hazardous situation that, if not avoided, will result in death or serious injury.
+This signal word is to be limited to the most extreme situations, typically for machine components which, for functional purposes, cannot be guarded.
+WARNING Indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury, and includes hazards that are exposed when guards are removed.
+It may also be used to alert against unsafe practices.
+Indicates a potentially hazardous situation that, if not avoided, may result in minor or moderate injury.
+It may also be used to alert against unsafe practices.
+NOTICE Used to address safety practices not related to personal injury.